jen20/go-event-sourcing-sample/README.md

 # Overview

-This package is a try to implement event sourcing with the aggregate concept in mind from Domain Driven Design in mind.
+This package is a try to implement event sourcing with the aggregate concept in mind from Domain Driven Design.

 # Event Sourcing